digitalocean/terraform-provider-digitalocean/docs/resources/partner_network_connect.md

 # digitalocean_partner_attachment

--> Partner Attachment is currently in private preview.
-If you are not a member of the private preview group for this feature, you will not be able to use it until is has been more widely released.
-Please follow the official [DigitalOcean changelog](https://docs.digitalocean.com/release-notes/) for updates.

 Provides a [DigitalOcean Partner Attachment](#digitalocean_partner_attachment) resource.

 Partner Attachments enable private connectivity between VPC networks across different cloud providers via a supported service provider.